dialtr/libcount/README.md

     make
     sudo make install

-## Certification
+## Testing

+At the present time, **libcount** doesn't have a significant number of unit tests.
+This will be rectified in a forthcoming version.
+At present, there is one unit test that validates the empirical data table used internally.
+To run this test, simply type:

+    make tests

-You can run a test suite that runs several simulations at every precision value to certify that libcount is doing a reasonable job estimating the cardinality of sets.
-Just:
+You can also run a suite that runs several simulations at every precision value to certify that libcount is doing a reasonable job estimating the cardinality of sets.
+Just type:

-    make certify
+    make check

 ## Minimal Examples